Scheffler part of crowded Colonial leaderboard after PGA cut

 Mito Pereira shot even-par 70 at Colonial, four days after he lost the PGA lead and missed the playoff with Thomas and Zalatoris because of a double bogey on the 72nd hole at Southern Hills.

-Scheffler didn’t officially commit to playing Colonial until after his premature departure from the PGA.
-He watched the rest of the PGA Championship on TV after the roughly 300-mile trip home from Tulsa, Oklahoma.
+Scheffler didn’t officially commit to playing Colonial until after getting cut in Tulsa, Oklahoma, the four-time winner’s first cut since his season debut in October.
+He watched the rest of the PGA Championship roughly 300 miles away from Tulsa, Oklahoma.

 “I typically don’t ever watch golf, but it was nice.
 I relaxed all day Saturday, and Sunday went out and practiced, just put the tournament up on my phone and kind of watched,” Scheffler said.
 “Will was really close and J.T. is a good buddy of mine, as well, and my old caddie was caddying for Mito. … I had a lot of different guys I wanted to watch, and it was fun.”